VictorWinberg/robot/robot.md

 ## Example 2

-We select a circular room with a radius of 10 ((0,0) is at the center of the circle).
+We select a circular room with a radius of 10.
 We give the starting position (0, 0) and to use english commands.
 With the instructions `RRFLFFLRF`, gives the result: `3 1 E`

 ## How